leonardoalt/cav_2022_artifact/README.md

 ## Errata

-The table above, obtained while re-running the experiments with this artifact, yields exactly the same numbers for most categories, but differs slightly from Table 5 in other categories.
+The table above, obtained while re-running the experiments with this artifact, yields exactly the same numbers for most categories as in Table 5, but there are a few differences.

-We believe that the differences do not change the conclusion of the experiment, since the main categories relevant to the conclusion, that is, `abi` and `crypto`, have the same results.
+Most importantly, we believe that the differences do not change the conclusion of the experiment, since the main categories relevant to the conclusion, that is, `abi` and `crypto`, have the same results.

-The difference in solving may be due to different machines and loads.
-The mistaken number of benchmarks in a few categories were our error when building/formatting the table for the paper.
-It changes the total number of benchmarks from 1098 to 1102.
-The version presented here is the correct one, which we will update in the final version of the paper.
+The difference in most cases is due to different machines and loads.

+However, we noticed differences also in number of benchmarks in a few categories.
+This is due to a technical error when building/formatting the table for the paper.
+The total number of benchmarks should have been 1102 instead of 1098.
+The version presented here is the correct one, and we will update the final version of the paper accordingly.

 # Installation and Usage Outside the Docker Image